Merrill's Marauders (film): Plot

-Afterwards, General Joseph Stilwell arrives in Walawbum to order Merrill to take the railroad center of Shaduzup, and ultimately the strategic airstrip at Myitkyina.
+Afterwards, General Joseph Stilwell arrives in Walawbum.
+He orders Merrill to take the railroad center of Shaduzup, and ultimately the strategic airstrip at Myitkyina.
 With reluctance, Merrill summons Stockton to brief him on their next mission, and the unit continues their march through hellish swamps before taking Shaduzup from the enemy.

+Stockton complains that his men need rest, that Merrill does not care, and he wants to be relieved of his command.
+Merrill refuses.
 The brigade continues the mission up steep mountains for several days and nights before digging in just outside the now-besieged Myitkyina.
 As night falls, the unit endures a massive artillery barrage.
 The next morning brings a Japanese banzai attack, which Merrill's men successfully repel.
-Then, while desperately rallying what is left of his unit to move on to the base at Myitkyina, the general suddenly collapses from a heart attack.
-The men, led by Stockton, slowly rise up and trudge onward toward Myitkyina as an incredulous "Doc" cradles Merrill in his arms.
+Then, while desperately rallying what is left of his unit to move on to the base at Myitkyina, the general suddenly collapses from a stroke.
+The men, led by Stockton, slowly rise up and trudge toward Myitkyina as an incredulous "Doc" cradles Merrill in his arms.
 In fact, Doc's off-screen narration is heard next as he relates that Myitkyina was indeed taken.